Margin of Error: Technical Details

 What the ACS Publishes

 For every estimate it releases, the ACS also publishes a margin of error (MOE) at the 90% confidence level.
 This applies to estimates at every geography the ACS reports — including census tracts and block groups.
-The MOE is a 90% confidence half-width: if the survey were repeated many times with independent samples, the true population value would fall within ±MOE of the published estimate approximately 90% of the time.
+If the survey were repeated many times with independent samples, the true population value would fall within ±MOE of the published estimate approximately 90% of the time.

 MOE Propagation — Count Variables